yongzx/Semantic-Frame-Shift/README.md

 - `evaluation/UMAP_frame_embeddings.ipynb`: UMAP representations of semantic frame embeddings with pre-trained models.

 ---
-This repository contains all the elements required in the [Reproducibility Checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf)
+This repository contains all the elements required in the code section of the  [Reproducibility Checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf).